Communicating with your employees

 Where to go for help

 - The Jersey Advisory and Conciliation Service is available to give free advice on this and all their employment relations matters.
-Just give them a ring on 730503.
+Just give us a ring on 730503.

 **The Employment (Jersey) Law 2003 requires a written statement to be given to employees within four weeks of starting employment.